UI-Research/mobility-from-poverty/README.md

     * Is the code DRY (don't repeat yourself)?
 If code is repeated more than once, recommend that the writer turn the repeated code into a function or macro.
     * Is there a place where a variable is rebuilt or changed later on?
     * Are values transcribed by hand?
+4. Public Release
+*Is the code clearly commented for public release (e.g., no use of abbreviations or acronyms that are Urban Institute specific)
+*Is the code free from any licenses, PII, or proprietary information.

 ## How to Prepare for a Code Review

 * Data access should be abundantly clear.
-Scripts should download the data or instructions for the necessary files located on Box should be included.
+Scripts should download the data or instructions for the necessary files located on Box should be included (see Starting or raw data practices above).
-* State if special computation was used (i.e. the Stata server or SAS server).
+* State if special computation was used when running the program (i.e. the Stata server or SAS server, anything off of a standard desktop).
 * If scripts use many variable names, make sure to include a codebook so reviewers can follow along.
+Code books should include variable names along with definitions of the variable.
+For categorical variables, please include a list of the possible categories for the given variable.
-* Clearly comment each step with a focus on why the step is needed.
+* Clearly comment each step in the program with a focus on why the step is needed.
+Make sure to explain the logic behind the step so that a reviewer can judge whether the code effectively accomplishes this.
-* Use clear object and file names.
+* Use clear object (names of data frames or macro variables) and file names.
+For file names see the file naming convention above.
+*All scripts should run all the way through without errors.
+This should be the case regardless of the user/computer.

 ## Code Reviews in GitHub